Here’s what’s in and out of the government funding agreement

 This story has been updated with additional details.

-CNN’s Sarah Ferris, Lauren Fox, Clare Foran and Manu Raju contributed to this report.
+CNN’s Sarah Ferris, Lauren Fox, Clare Foran, Manu Raju and Morgan Rimmer contributed to this report.

 The-CNN-Wire